quicwg/base-drafts/draft-ietf-quic-transport.md

 and send an ACK frame without delay when it receives an ack-eliciting packet
 either:

-* When the received packet has a packet number less than another ack-eliciting packet that has been received.
+* when the received packet has a packet number less than another ack-eliciting packet that has been received, or
-* When the packet has a packet number larger than any other ack-eliciting packet that has been received and there are missing packets between that other packet and this packet.
+* when the packet has a packet number larger than the highest-numbered ack-eliciting packet that has been received and there are missing packets between that packet and this packet.

 The endpoint SHOULD NOT continue sending ACK frames immediately unless one of the above criteria are satisfied.